 Many vets also recommend getting tick and flea treatment for dogs that spend a lot of time outside.
 Although there are a lot of different flea and tick medications out there that are available over the counter, we recommend discussing your options with your vet to ensure that you’re getting the best solution for your pet.

 That way, you can head out on your camping adventures with the peace of mind you need to know that your pup is protected from serious diseases in the great outdoors.

 2. Do A Training Trip In Your Backyard

 If your pup has never been on a camping trip before, you might want to consider doing a training expedition in your backyard.

 Although most pups love spending time outside, others get a little nervous about camping in a tent for the first time.
-As a result, they may struggle to sleep at night, which could put a damper on your hiking plans for the next day.
+As a result, they may struggle to sleep at night or they may feel lost on where to sleep, which could put a damper on your hiking plans for the next day.

 Therefore, a simple overnight camping trip in your backyard can help introduce your furry friend to the wonders of the outdoors in a comfortable, controlled manner.
 You can make the experience as fancy or straightforward as you’d like, but getting your pup used to sleeping in a tent before you head to the campground will pay off substantially in the long-term.

 3. Search For Dog-Friendly Campsites